fiskaltrust/rollout-doc/technical-operations/rollout-automation/templates.md

 **Templates are blueprints for CashBoxes**.
 They provide a fast way to set up fully configured CashBoxes based on pre-configured layouts.

 Templates follow the same JSON structure as shown in the [CashBox](../middleware/cashbox.md#cashbox-instance-middleware) chapter, with the main difference that they are not the configuration of an actual CashBox instance but are used to create such in a second step.
-Consequently, their configuration entries are either hardcoded default values, used for all instances created with the respective template, or variables which are set at runtime.
+Consequently, their configuration entries are either hardcoded default values, used for all instances created with the respective template, or variables set at runtime.

 ## Instantiating a template

-There are two different ways in which templates can be used to create a new CashBox.
+There are two different ways you can use templates to create a new CashBox.

 #### Shop

 You'll find a number of pre-configured templates in the [shop](../../buy-resell/shop.md) under `Shop` / `Products`.
-These templates were provided by either fiskaltrust, PosCreators, or PosDealers.
+Either fiskaltrust, PosCreators, or PosDealers provided these templates.
 You can add them to your shopping cart like any other product or clone them to modify them for your needs.
-After submitting your order the portal will create a new CashBox based on the template's configuration.
+After submitting your order, the portal will create a new CashBox based on the template's configuration.

 Please see the chapter [Shop Templating](shop-templating.md) for more details.

 #### API

 Another way to create CashBoxes based on templates is to use fiskaltrust's REST API.
-You do not need to pre-configure any template in the portal in this case, but can send custom templates with your requests.
+You do not need to pre-configure any template in the portal in this case but can send custom templates with your requests.

 Please see the chapter [API Templating](api-templating.md) for more details.

 ## Variables

-Variables are substitute entries for dynamically configured values and will be replaced with their actual content when the template is rolled out.
-A variable is denoted by its name being wrapped into `|[`  and `]|`.
+Variables are substitute entries for dynamically configured values.
+Your rollout replaces these with actual content.
+You denote a variable by its name being wrapped into `|[`  and `]|`.

 For example, to use the variable `my_variable` in a template, you'd use `|[my_variable]|` at the location where you want to use its eventual value.